Stargazer3240/lp1-projeto2/README.md

 Registering Music and Creating Playlist, in which you'll be able to enter names with multiple words.

+## Limitations
+- If you type a non-numeric char when the program says "Choose an option: ", it will break and enter an infinite loop.

 ## Author
 - Fabrício Moura Jácome